Lobules of liver

 In histology (microscopic anatomy), the lobules of liver, or hepatic lobules, are small divisions of the liver defined at the microscopic scale.
-The hepatic lobule is a building block of the liver tissue, consisting of a portal triad, hepatocytes arranged in linear cords between a capillary network, and a central vein.
+The hepatic lobule is a building block of the liver tissue, consisting of portal triads, hepatocytes arranged in linear cords between a capillary network, and a central vein.

 Lobules are different from the lobes of liver: they are the smaller divisions of the lobes.
 The two-dimensional microarchitecture of the liver can be viewed from different perspectives:

 The term "hepatic lobule", without qualification, typically refers to the classical lobule.

 Structure

 The hepatic lobule can be described in terms of metabolic "zones", describing the hepatic acinus (terminal acinus).
 Each zone is centered on the line connecting two portal triads and extends outwards to the two adjacent central veins.
 The periportal zone I is nearest to the entering vascular supply and receives the most oxygenated blood, making it least sensitive to ischemic injury while making it very susceptible to viral hepatitis.
 Conversely, the centrilobular zone III has the poorest oxygenation, and will be most affected during a time of ischemia.